awesomerank/awesomerank.github.io/lists/rosarior/awesome-django.md

 ## CMS

-* [django-cms ★5074](https://github.com/divio/django-cms) - The easy-to-use and developer-friendly CMS.
+* [django-cms ★5100](https://github.com/divio/django-cms) - The easy-to-use and developer-friendly CMS.
-* [django-fiber](https://github.com/ridethepony/django-fiber) - Django Fiber, a simple, user-friendly CMS for all your Django projects
+* [django-fiber ★563](https://github.com/django-fiber/django-fiber) - Django Fiber, a simple, user-friendly CMS for all your Django projects
 * [feincms ★702](https://github.com/feincms/feincms) - A Django-based CMS with a focus on extensibility and concise code.
-* [Mezzanine ★3153](https://github.com/stephenmcd/mezzanine) - A content management platform built using the Django framework.
+* [Mezzanine ★3165](https://github.com/stephenmcd/mezzanine) - A content management platform built using the Django framework.
-* [wagtail](https://github.com/torchbox/wagtail/) - A Django content management system focused on flexibility and user experience.
+* [wagtail ★4591](https://github.com/wagtail/wagtail) - A Django content management system focused on flexibility and user experience.
 * [leonardo ★63](https://github.com/django-leonardo/django-leonardo) - A new Django content management system built on top of FeinCMS and OpenStack Horizon.

 ## Document Management